WTAC-NGS/module_template/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-blue.svg)](https://creativecommons.org/licenses/by/4.0/)

-This is an example repository for an individual course module and can be used as a template for creating new repositories for a course module.
+This is an example repository for an individual module of a course and can be used as a template for creating new repositories for a course module.

 The suggested layout is as follows:
 - README.md : this file